oSoc19/engie-dataoverload-frontend/README.md

 ## About the application

+The application contains the 5 following pages (accessible from the navigation menu):

 **Home**

 The home page that gives you the choice to either input your precise consumption numbers or take the quiz.